 Solution: Governance and regulation of external sharing

-Wing’s SaaS security solution simplifies and streamlines the monitoring and regulation process for data collaborations with groups or individuals outside of your organization.
-It enables you to revoke unnecessary and risky shared resources quickly, in just a few intuitive steps.
+Wing’s SaaS security simplifies and streamlines the monitoring and regulation process for SaaS file sharing with groups or individuals outside of your organization.
+It enables you to revoke unnecessary and risky shared files quickly, in just a few intuitive steps.
 The part that’s most important?
 You can set Wing to do this for you completely automatically.

 Whether you want Wing to take complete control after setting up to automatically revoke these permissions, or you want to notify employees about files that are being shared and give them the option to manually revoke permissions as needed, our solution has you covered.

 When users want to onboard an app, they tend to automatically “approve all” of the app’s request permissions and access.
 It’s an autopilot decision, similar to clicking “yes” while skimming (or entirely skipping) the terms & conditions of a site.
 The problem is that this “approve all” can have unintended consequences.

 Users can and do play a part in the effectiveness of a SaaS security strategy.
 Yet, when users lack knowledge about the implications of an action, risks and breaches occur.
 However, it’s important to note that user behavior is just one of several factors that impact SaaS security.

 Without constant SaaS monitoring, companies aren’t able to quickly identify and detect vulnerabilities that started with incorrect user behavior, such as the blanket granting of permissions.
 You need to assess, classify, and authorize all new apps, in order to make the right decisions about which programs to keep or remove from your SaaS estate.